 There are various things that can cause pedestrian accidents.
 Speeding, distracted driving, drunk driving and pedestrians darting into roads without looking are all potential causes.
 Other officials point to national factors, such as lower case prices, putting more drivers on the road.
 And walkable city initiatives, which many consider positive pushes for change, are designed to put more people out there on foot, exposing them to the dangers of pedestrian accidents.

 So, what can we do about it?
 Encourage drivers to practice safer driving.
 Do what we can to prevent drunk driving.
 Teach drivers the dangers of using cell phones while driving.
 For pedestrians, we can encourage them to follow safe walking tips, such as crossing at crosswalks and intersections, wearing high-visibility clothing at night and, if there are no sidewalks, walk against the flow of traffic on the shoulder.
 That way, you are more able to react when you see a car coming.

-Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. is a firm that defends pedestrian accident victims against drunk drivers.
-Call us today to speak to an experienced attorney that can help you.
+Koonz, McKenney, Johnson & DePaolis L.L.P. is a firm that defends pedestrian accident victims against drunk drivers.
+Call us today to speak to an experienced personal injury attorney that can help you.